 Supplement Your Body

 I started using supplements a few years ago and I definitely notice a difference when I go off them.
 I gone through a number of brands as well – some made me feel sluggish, some upset my stomach.
-I finally settled on the Doterra Lifelong Vitality Pack specifically for helping to manage my endometriosis.

 There is such a thing as over supplementing your body, so I’m really picky about what I choose to use daily.
 That said, here is a short list of supplements known to help those suffering from endo: